 The rotation schedules are posted online - under "Services" in the left-hand quick launch.

-Rotation A (bi-weekly on Fridays) includes Kennesaw Hall, Bagwell, and buildings on the perimeter and outskirts of the main Kennesaw campus.
+Rotation A (bi-weekly on Thursdays) includes Kennesaw Hall, Bagwell, and buildings on the perimeter and outskirts of the main Kennesaw campus.

-Rotation B (bi-weekly on Fridays) includes buildings located close to the center of the main Kennesaw campus, such as Burruss, Carmichael Student Center, Sturgis Library, etc.
+Rotation B (bi-weekly on Thursdays) includes buildings located close to the center of the main Kennesaw campus, such as Burruss, Carmichael Student Center, Sturgis Library, etc.

 Rotation C (monthly on Wednesdays) includes the entire Marietta campus buildings.